 \section{Quotient completion}

-In this section, we introduce a quotient completion for the biased elementary doctrines.
-This construction resembles the elementary quotient completion of Maietti and Rosolini \cite{maietti2013quotient} but applies to the general case of weak finite products.
-In order to do that, proof-irrelevant elements will play a crucial role.
-We also prove that this construction generalizes the exact completion of a wlex category \cite{carboni1998regular} in its more general form.
-Moreover, we discuss a universal property which exploits the notion of \textit{left covering} functor, introduced in \cite{carboni1998regular}, in the context of biased elementary doctrines.
+In this section, we present a quotient completion specifically designed for biased elementary doctrines.
+This construction mirrors the elementary quotient completion by Maietti and Rosolini \cite{maietti2013quotient}, extending its applicability to the more general context of biased elementary doctrines.
+To achieve this, proof-irrelevant elements will play a crucial role.
+We also demonstrate that this construction generalizes the exact completion of a category with weak finite limits \cite{carboni1998regular} in its more general form.
+Additionally, we discuss a universal property which exploits the notion of \textit{left covering} functor, introduced in \cite{carboni1998regular}, in the context of biased elementary doctrines.
 We mention that there is a different approach for generalizing the elementary quotient completion in \cite{dagnino2023quotients}, which may have non trivial intersection with our proposal.

-We first observe that the notion of $\PP$-equivalence relation, in Definition \ref{dfn:P-eq relation}, relies on the properties of strict finite products.
-In case of a biased elementary doctrine, there is not a unique choice of the arrows that define the reflexivity, symmetry and transitivity property for an element $\rho\in\PP(W)$, where $\weakbinprodg{p}{X}{W}{X}$ is a binary weak product.
-Hence, in sight of Proposition \ref{prop:the-main-prop-ii}, a natural choice is to define $\PP$-equivalence relations as particular proof-irrelevant elements of $W$.
+We first note that the notion of $\PP$-equivalence relation, as defined in Definition \ref{dfn:P-eq relation}, relies on the properties of strict finite products.
+In case of a biased elementary doctrine, there is not a unique selection of arrows that define the properties of reflexivity, symmetry and transitivity for an element $\rho\in\PP(W)$, where $\weakbinprodg{p}{X}{W}{X}$ is a binary weak product.
+Therefore, in sight of Proposition \ref{prop:the-main-prop-ii}, a natural approach is to define $\PP$-equivalence relations as specific proof-irrelevant elements of $W$.

 \begin{dfn} \normalfont Let $\Pdoc$ be a biased elementary doctrine.
 A $\PP$-equivalence relation on an object $X\in\CC$ is an element $\rho\in\Pstrict[X,X]$ which is a $\Pstrict$-equivalence relation on $[X]\in\CCs$. \end{dfn}